Avalon1997/blogcomment-beaudar/README.md

 # blogcomment-beaudar
-a comment plugin for my hexo blog
+A comment plugin for my hexo blog